SeleniumHQ/docker-selenium/README.md

 _Note: Only one Standalone container can run on port_ `4444` _at the same time._

-## Available images (server & browsers)

-- __selenium/base__: Base image, including Java and the Selenium Server
-- __selenium/hub__: Image for running a Grid Hub
-- __selenium/distributor__: Image for running a Grid Distributor
-- __selenium/router__: Image for running a Grid Router
-- __selenium/sessions__: Image for running a Grid Sessions
-- __selenium/node-base__: Base image for Grid Nodes which includes a virtual desktop environment
-- __selenium/node-chrome__: Grid Node with Chrome installed, needs to be connected to a Grid Hub
-- __selenium/node-firefox__: Grid Node with Firefox installed, needs to be connected to a Grid Hub
-- __selenium/node-opera__: Grid Node with Opera installed, needs to be connected to a Grid Hub
-- __selenium/standalone-chrome__: Selenium Standalone with Chrome installed
-- __selenium/standalone-firefox__: Selenium Standalone with Firefox installed
-- __selenium/standalone-opera__: Selenium Standalone with Opera installed
+___

-### Selenium Grid Hub and Nodes
+## Selenium Grid Hub and Nodes

-There are different ways to run the images and create a grid, check the following options.
+There are different ways to run the images and create a Grid with a Hub and Nodes, check the following options.

-#### Using docker networking
+### Docker networking
-With this option, the hub and nodes will be created in the same network and they will recognize each other by their container name.
+The Hub and Nodes will be created in the same network and they will recognize each other by their container name.
-A docker [network](https://docs.docker.com/engine/reference/commandline/network_create/) needs to be created as a first step.
+A Docker [network](https://docs.docker.com/engine/reference/commandline/network_create/) needs to be created as a first step.

 ``` bash
 $ docker network create grid